timlohse1104/tilloh.dev/backend/README.md

 The API that powers tilloh.dev Memorandum.
 Consists of generated identifiers for user sessions and a key-value store to store link information.

+### OCR API

+The API that powers tilloh.dev OCR and utilizes OCRSpace API.

 ### (future) Chat API

 The API that powers tilloh.dev Chat.